Student Organizations and Journals

 The Yale Project for Civil Rights draws attention to the legal practitioners who craft litigation strategies to overcome discrimination through the courts.

-The Yale Society of International Law, formerly the Yale Forum on International Law, aims to provide a comprehensive platform for YLS students to pursue their academic and professional interests in international affairs and international law.
+The Yale Society of International Law aims to provide a comprehensive platform for YLS students to pursue their academic and professional interests in international affairs and international law.

 Student Participation in Administration